karatelabs/karate/README.md

 ```

 This will create a folder called `myproject` (or whatever you set the name to).

-> There is an issue with the `0.9.4` quickstart, please read this as well: [fix for 0.9.4 Maven archetype](https://github.com/intuit/karate/issues/823#issuecomment-509608205).

 ### IntelliJ Quickstart
 Refer to this video for [getting started with the free IntelliJ Community Edition](https://youtu.be/W-af7Cd8cMc).
 It simplifies the above process, since you only need to install IntelliJ.
 For Eclipse, refer to the wiki on [IDE Support](https://github.com/intuit/karate/wiki/IDE-Support).